 - Geico – 74%

 Increase your deductible.
-If your insurance premium is now higher due to a speeding ticket, one way to offset that increase is by raising your deductible.
-Just be sure that if you do, you can afford the higher deductible in the event you do need to file a claim.
+If your insurance premium is now higher due to a speeding ticket, raising your deductible is one way to offset that increase.
+Just be sure that if you do, you can afford the higher deductible if you need to file a claim.

 Ask about other discounts.
 A ticket doesn’t make you ineligible for all discounts.
 Make sure you have explored all of the available options.
 Bundling your homeowners or renters insurance is the quickest way to get a discount.